Arizonensis --> Sonoran Desert Naturalist --> Sonoran Desert Places --> Camelback Mountain

 Introduction

-Beyond the first ¼ mile the hike up Camelback is physically demanding and potentially hazardous.
+Beyond the first ¼ mile the hike up Camelback becomes physically demanding and potentially hazardous.
 The slope is quite steep in spots (there are hand rails and chains to steady your ascent) and the hundreds of trampling shoes have produced a fine coating of slippery, pulverized rock.
 Many hikers are very fit and use the trail for fitness training.

 Adapted from Phoenix Parks & Rec.
 Map.